French Places and Towns Loved by Writers, Painters and Artists

 Known as the garden of France due to a tradition stretching back to the Renaissance, the Loire Valley’s landscape is dotted with the impressive chateaux that make the area one of the most recognisable in France.

 • Nantes : The writer Jules Verne (1828-1905) was born in Nantes, and the city and its environs continued to inspire him throughout his life.
 The Loire river held a deep fascination for him, and its bridges and quays, and the maritime hustle and bustle, inspired his popular Voyages Extraordinaires series of adventure novels which included Twenty Thousand Leagues Under the Sea and Around the World in Eighty Days.
-My son is reading one of these at the moment, can’t wait to watch the flim again.
+My son is reading one of these at the moment, can’t wait to watch the new series on Amazon Prime.

 • Touraine: Writers have long taken inspiration from Touraine’s tranquility, romance and elegance.
 Touraine is a popular tourist destination, surrounded by chateaux and located in the Loire Valley vineyard.
 Famous literary fans have included René Descartes, François Rabelais and Honoré de Balzac.